skbkontur/OctoPnP/README.md

  2. Issue `mvn package` command from the root project to build the plugin.
  3. Resulting package `octo-pnp.zip` will be placed in `src\target` directory.
  4. To deploy the plugin to locally installed TeamCity run `.\deploy-plugin.cmd` script.

+Initial implementation of OctoPnP was inspired by [Octopus-TeamCity](https://github.com/OctopusDeploy/Octopus-TeamCity) project.